codingMustache/codingMustache/README.md

 ## Joke of the Day

-If at first you don't succeed, sky diving is not for you!
+Doctor: Do you want to hear the good news or the bad news?
+Patient: Good news please.
+Doctor: we're naming a disease after you.

 ## Daily Trivia

-What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
+Originally used in PCM adapters, what frequency is the standard for sampling audio in the Compact Disc Digital Audio format?
- 1. Coffee Lake
+ 1. 20.5 kHz
- 2. Sandy Bridge
+ 2. 44.1 kHz
- 3. Skylake
+ 3. 1.5 MHz
- 4. Broadwell
+ 4. 32.0 kHz

 <details>
   <summary>Answer</summary>
-  Coffee Lake
+  44.1 kHz
 </details>